Kiberaus/Payload-Books/README.md

 # Payloads All

-A collection of tools, techniques, script-codes and more for the Pentester career.
+A collection of tools, techniques, script-codes and more for me and you.